 Art Magazine Submissions – Thank you for thinking of Eyeline.
 We welcome pitches and press releases however, before contacting us, we firstly ask that you have read Eyeline and understand our style and content.
 Eyeline is available for purchase with free postage or download the Eyeline app on the App Store or Google Play.
 Unfortunately, due to the volume of emails we receive, it isn’t possible for us to reply to everyone or provide feedback for all submissions.

 Executive Editor: Sarah Follent

-Business Manager: Rebecca Cason
+Business and Marketing Manager: Rebecca Cason

 Design: Damien Frost

 Interns: Emily Brain, Rowan Campbell, Jessica Carmody, Deana Hamwood, Tamara Holmes, Michael Law, Ryan Patterson, John Reano, Courtney Thomson.

 Eyeline Publishing is supported by the Queensland Government through Arts Queensland.

 Eyeline Publishing is assisted by the Commonwealth Government through the Australia Council, its arts funding and advisory body.